 The DDR SRAM differs in some ways from its predecessor, the Claymore DDR SRAM.
-Single data rate operation is not supported, hence, no SD/DD# ball is provided.
-Only bursts of four are supported.
-In addition to the echo clocks, two single-ended input clocks are available (C and C#).
-The SRAM synchronizes its output data to these data clock rising edges if provided.
-If not present, C and C# must be tied HIGH and output timing is derived from K and K#.
+Single data rate operation is not supported, hence no SD/DD# ball is provided.
+Only bursts of two are supported.
+The need for echo clocks is reduced or eliminated by the two single-ended input clocks (C and C#), although tightly controlled echo clocks (CQ and CQ#) are provided.
+The SRAM synchronizes its output data to these data clock rising edges, if provided.
 No differential clocks are used in this device.
 This clocking scheme provides greater system tuning capability than Claymore SRAMs and reduces the number of input clocks required by the bus master.